Th3WarPheonix/Python-C-Communication/README.md

         return 0; /* The array is passed by reference so it does not have to be returned and can be called in Python with new values if the C function changes the array's values */
     }

-Python code that passes array to dll
+Python code that passes array to dll.

     N1, N2 = 8, 2
     nparray = np.array([np.linspace(1, 5, N1), np.linspace(20, 25, N1)]) # Creating numpy array because that's the most common way to make arrays